 Reflection is a critical component of learning through co-op.
 The student report is the primary assignment for each co-op.
-It is comprised of two parts:
+It is comprised of four parts:

 Part 1.
 Initial Assessment (via Canvas) This part will be focused on the goals students set with their supervisor to guide their overall co-op experience.
 Setting goals provides motivation, accountability, and direction for making the most of a co-op.

 Part 2.
-Final Assessment (via Qualtrics)
+Mid-term Assessment (via Canvas)

+This part will be focused on the goals set and progress made towards those goales as well as idenitifying challenges and successes in the first half of the experience.

+Part 3.
+End of Term Reflection (via Canvas)

 This part will be focused on what students have learned and gained in skills, knowledge, experience, and professional connections from their experience.
 Students are required to evaluate and reflect on the experiences they have gained, the goals they have achieved, the skills they have developed, and the business problems they have solved.
 Responses both demonstrate the educational value of co-op and enrich the curricular experience for current and future Lindner students.

+Part 4.
+End of Term Survey and Self-Assessment

+This part is focused on the self-assessment of development of key skills through the experience as well as provide information about future plans as it relates to working with the employer.
+Additionally, students have an opportunity to rate how likely they are to recommend the employer to other students.

 Employer Report